 an assembly dominated by his Islamist allies and boycotted by

-The referendum has had to be held over two days because many
+The referendum is being held over two days because many of

 protest.
 In order to pass, the constitution must be approved by